ComputeCanada/mc-hub/README.md

 ```

 #### Option 2
+This option only works if you used the `--mount` option when running your docker instance.
 Open the terminal on your host machine and access the `clusters_backup` directory.
 1. Navigate to `<PROJECT DIR>/clusters_backup/<CLUSTER_NAME>`.
 2. Delete de folder named `.terraform`.
 3. Download [magic_castle-openstack-6.4.zip